 To help you understand what ataxic cerebral palsy is and how it affects the body, this article will discuss:

-- What causes of ataxic cerebral palsy?
+- What are the causes of ataxic cerebral palsy?

 - What are the signs and symptoms of ataxic cerebral palsy?